SENSAAS/sensaas/README.md

   	conda install -c schrodinger -c conda-forge pymol-bundle

 Retrieve and unzip SENSAAS repository in your desired folder.
-See below for running the program **sensaas.py**.
+See below for running the program **sensaas.py** or **meta-sensaas.py**.
 The directory containing executables is called sensaas-main.

 ## Linux